 The success of our business depends primarily upon our ability to identify, develop and commercialize products based on our MetAP2 platform.
-Although ZGN-1061 is currently in clinical development, our research programs may fail to identify other potential product candidates for clinical development for a number of reasons.
+Although ZGN-1061 is currently in clinical development in Australia and New Zealand, we have begun preparations for filing an IND for ZGN-1061, and we have begun preparations for filing an IND for ZGN-1258, our research programs may fail to identify other potential product candidates for clinical development for a number of reasons.
 Our research methodology may be unsuccessful in identifying potential product candidates or our potential product candidates may be shown to have harmful side effects or may have other characteristics that may make the products unmarketable or unlikely to receive marketing approval.